SwampPear/djinn/README.md

   <img src="/.github/djinn.svg" style="width: 50%">
 </p>

-Djinn is a CLI tool for executing terminal functionality with natural language.
+Djinn is a CLI tool for code generation from natural language.

 ## Installation